 In addition, a Japanese bank manages the world’s largest global technology investment fund.
 This is all the more amazing considering that Japan also suffered the loss of a world war and the impact of two atomic bombs on its homeland.

 Kakeibo fosters an awareness that disrupts impulsivity.
 With a Kakeibo mindset, you might change your technology experience.
-For example, instead of passively accepting re-marketing ads, you might decide to get an ad-blocker or unsubscribe from advertising emails.
+For example, instead of passively accepting re-marketed ads, you might decide to get an ad-blocker or unsubscribe from advertising emails.

 Kakebo is also about expanding our awareness of how emotions are involved with discretionary expenditures, and that can include an appreciation of how marketers use emotional triggers to entice us to spend impulsively.